anoadragon453/Bot/README.md

 ## Installation

-Make sure you have a pixel available otherwise it will fuck up!
+Make sure you have a pixel available otherwise it may have issues!

 1. Install [Tampermonkey](https://www.tampermonkey.net/)
 2. Click here: [https://github.com/Squarific/Bot/raw/master/sgapplace.